Haoli Rein - Registered MBACP (accred) - Individuals and Couples

 - Separation and divorce

 - Work-related stress

 The first meeting is always free, after which I charge £40.00 per session for individuals, and £55.00 per session for couples.

 Sessions usually take place on the same day and time each week, although I can be flexible for those working shifts or on work rotas.
 Sessions last 50-60 minutes.

-Unfortunately, my home doesn't provide access for clients with mobility difficulties, but the rooms in Old Town do.
+Unfortunately, my home doesn't provide access for clients with mobility difficulties.

 Maps & Directions

 Type of session